DrDanielh/UiAbot/docs/src/Overview.rst

 Overview
 ===================

 This is the main documentation for the UiAbot Autonomous Mobile Robot (AMR) platform developed at the University of Agder (UiA).
-The goal of the UiAbot is to introduce STEM students to programming, implementing, and autonomously driving a mobile robot using the Robotic Operating System framework (ROS 2).
+The goal of the UiAbot is to introduce STEM students to software development, instrumentation, and the implementation of algorithms necessary for robots to operate autonomously using the Robotic Operating System framework (ROS 2).
 This documentation provides a brief introduction to several topics related to autonomous robotics, including motion control, perception, localization and mapping (SLAM), and motion planning and navigation.

 The initial Single Board Computer (SBC) setup, which used the NVIDIA Jetson Nano running Ubuntu 20.04 (Jetpack 5) with ROS 2 Galactic, has been upgraded to a Jetson Orin Nano running Ubuntu 22.04 (Jetpack 6) with ROS 2 Humble.
 This upgrade enhances performance and enables support for advanced features, benefiting tasks such as data processing and sensor integration.